- Old House Contractor:SuperLimão Studio + José de Oliveira Santos

-From the architect.
+Text description provided by the architects.
 Walking around the area, Jaeger found the spot and started working on obtaining the building.
 After negotiating and learning the family histories from the owners, the two sisters that were born and raised in the house, set two conditions: the building architecture should be kept as it was, and the jaboticaba tree (typical Brazilian fruit) had to be kept.

 Sure enough, the conditions were accepted and the designer invited SuperLimão Studio to create the project of the store, a retrofit.
 In other words, the original structure was preserved and the restoration was done with additions of new elements.